Ozymandias81/DNF2001-LeakOzyRepo/README.md

 - Zombie: Unstable menu fixes
 - NUKEMDAVE: Textures fixes

+# CCMDS (use SOS) #

+setres YOURxRES - apply desired resolution, freeze the app, you must run the game again

+# Cheats (use SOS) #

+AllAmmo - All Weapons
+Fly - You Fly
+Ghost - NoClip
+God - GodMode
+God2 - GodMode Alternative

 # Known Bugs #

-DO NOT PRESS F10 IN GAME, IT TRIES TO SAVE A SCREENSHOT BUT INSTEAD IT FREEZES THE APP (it works with DXVK wrapper) Changing brightness with F11 works only with the unpatched wrapper on October 26 folder (Stable) , other wrappers doesn't Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations
+DO NOT PRESS F10 IN GAME, IT TRIES TO SAVE A SCREENSHOT BUT INSTEAD IT FREEZES THE APP (it works with DXVK wrapper) Changing brightness with F11 works only with the unpatched wrapper on October 26 folder (Stable) , other wrappers doesn't Save/Load game doesn't work properly, sometimes yes sometimes no You can pee in any circumstances and in a infinite way (default bind F) Some actors routines might break during gameplay and softlock your game Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations

 # License #